Cap-go/tutorials/src/content/plugins-tutorials/capacitor-udp-socket.md

 ---
-"title": "Using Capacitor UDP Socket Package", "description": "A step-by-step tutorial on how to use the capacitor-udp-socket package in CapacitorJS.", "created_at": "October 19, 2021",
+title: Using Capacitor UDP Socket Package
+description: A step-by-step tutorial on how to use the capacitor-udp-socket package in CapacitorJS.
-"published": true,
-"slug": "capacitor-udp-socket"
+created_at: October 19, 2021
+published: true
+slug: capacitor-udp-socket
 ---

 # Using Capacitor UDP Socket Package